-I am a member of WAC (Westcountry Association for Counselling) and sit on their committee as a general member.
-I also run a local group in Totnes for fellow therapists to meet and continue our professional development.
+I am a member of WAC (Westcountry Association for Counselling) and in the past I've been a committee member and ran a local group for WAC in Totnes for fellow therapists to meet and continue professional development.

 Training, qualifications & experience